jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 Example: An optimization task with 4 Hicks-Henne on the top and 3 Hicks-Henne functions on the bot side of the airfoil will result in 21 design variables which is already quite a task for the optimizer.

 {: .note }
-As the shape function `hicks-henne` is additive to the seed airfoil all geometric 'artefacts' of the existing airfoil will be inherited to the airfoil designs: 'garbage in, garbage out'.
-So the right choice of the seed airfoil is crucial for the shape function.
+As the shape function `hicks-henne` is additive to the seed airfoil, all geometric 'artefacts' of the existing airfoil will be inherited to the airfoil designs: 'garbage in, garbage out'.
+So the right choice of the seed airfoil is crucial for this shape function.

-{: .note }
+{: .highlight }
-The strength of Hicks-Henne functions in creating a huge variety of bumps is also a danger when it comes to optimization for only a few operating points.
-Each operating point could result in an indivdual real bump in the shape to achieve a 'super point of transition' (minimize drag).
+The strength of Hicks-Henne functions in creating a huge variety of bumps is also a danger when it comes to optimization based on only a few operating points.
+In this each operating point could result in an indivdual real bump in the shape to achieve a super point of transition for minimized drag.

 ## Input Options